Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

     <script type="text/javascript" src="3-script.js"></script>
   </body>
 </html>
 guillaume@ubuntu:~/0x15$
 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x15-javascript-web_jquery
 File: 3-script.js
- Done?
-Help

 4. Toggle classes
 mandatory
 Write a JavaScript script that toggles the class of the <header> element when the user clicks on the tag DIV#toggle_header:

 The <header> element must always have one class: red or green, never both in the same time and never empty.
 If the current class is red, when the user click on DIV#toggle_header, the class must be updated to green ; and the reverse.
-You can't use document.querySelector to select the HTML tag You must use the JQuery API
+You can’t use document.querySelector to select the HTML tag You must use the JQuery API
 Please test with this HTML file in your browser:

 guillaume@ubuntu:~/0x15$ cat 4-main.html
 <!DOCTYPE html>
 <html lang="en">
   <head>